shrpnsld/send-a-message/README.md

 * `sam::mailbox` object is a wrapper for a reference to a message queue.

-* Arguments of `sam::mailbox::send` member-function are forwarded to a message data storage.
+* Arguments of `sam::mailbox::send` member-function are forwarded to internal storage and they are copied/moved only once.

 * Matching message to a handler is done by matching argument types ignoring reference specifiers.
 The matching is actually a search in a hash table.